psahaan/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 ### Introduction

 Gatel Level Simulation is necessary to verify whether the synthesized netlist matches the RTL simulation done before synthesis and to check if there is any synthesis and simulation mismathes are present.
-The flow for doing the GLS is as shown below by the instructor :
+The flow for doing the GLS is as shown below :

 ![Screenshot from 2022-05-01 21-00-50](https://user-images.githubusercontent.com/64180927/166153033-b12f6108-7b0d-4814-bb98-e5cdd397a46e.png)